XIX WORLD CONGRESS OF THE WORLD FEDERATION OF THE DEAF

-“Securing Human Rights in Times of Crises”.
+“Securing Human Rights in Times of Crisis”.

 Upholding deaf people’s human rights, promoting equality and the principle that all deaf individuals be treated regardless of their race, gender, sexual orientation, language, culture, age, religion and intersectional identities.

-Under the circumstance of different crises, including infectious diseases, climate change, natural disasters, and armed conflict, deaf people all over the world experience language deprivation, socioeconomic disadvantages, and audism.
-The XIX World Congress of the World Federation of the Deaf will bring together deaf people and our allies to emphasize the importance of securing and maintaining the human rights of all deaf people during the different, multiple, and overlapping crises we face as deaf citizens of the world.
+Under the circumstance of different Crisis, including infectious diseases, climate change, natural disasters, and armed conflict, deaf people all over the world experience language deprivation, socioeconomic disadvantages, and audism.
+The XIX World Congress of the World Federation of the Deaf will bring together deaf people and our allies to emphasize the importance of securing and maintaining the human rights of all deaf people during the different, multiple, and overlapping Crisis we face as deaf citizens of the world.

 Guaranteeing the well-being of deaf people in situations of crisis is a matter of human rights.
 Existing human rights treaties apply to deaf people as to all people, before, during, and after disasters.
 This must be made clear and actively realized.
 Our human rights as deaf people who use a multiplicity of sign languages must be reasserted and guaranteed when it comes to our linguistic human rights, quality and inclusive education in national sign languages, equal access to information, and full participation in our societies.

 Sign languages and Deaf Studies

 Deaf Communities around the world are experiencing a particularly dynamic period.
 This Commission looks at the importance of and contribution made by deaf people in society, the vitality of sign languages and the critical nature of Deaf Studies.
 Sign languages are a fundamental human right for all deaf people, and free access to sign languages are vital for deaf people to attain access and inclusion in the general community.